St Marks Road, Alverstoke, Gosport, Hampshire, PO12 2DA

 Duration approx: 60 minute tour plus question time.

-On street parking is available in St Mark’s Road and Crescent Road.
-Space between gravestones is narrow in some places but wheelchairs can get to most of the site, which is level.
+On-street parking is available in St Mark’s Road and Crescent Road.
+Space between gravestones is rather narrow in some places but wheelchairs can get to most of the site, which is level.
 The Churchyard is relatively small so no need to walk far, but seating is not available on site.
 A good event for those who don’t like crowds, also for sensory experiences of touch and smell.
-Let the tour guide know if you have any special needs.
-Toilets, refreshments and lunches are available close by in The Anglesey Hotel.

 Friends of St Marks